 UNI Model

 In the VoIP-based service provider network, calls are place to originating SPs and received from terminating SPs over a signaling and media path that constitutes a UNI.
 The reference model (Section 4.1, above) covers one use case where the UA initiating the call at the UNI is under “direct management” of the originating SP.
 More generally, the initiating UA that signals the call to the originating SP is typically in the possession of or under the control of a “customer,” which is typically an entity that has a direct commercial relationship with the originating SP and may or may not be the ultimate source of the call.
 In addition to individuals or enterprises that can be considered direct end users of the originating SP’s service, other types of customers include communications resellers and value-added service providers (VASPs) that bundle communications capabilities with other services and provide those services to other entities.
 Resellers accept calls sourced from other parties (indirect users) and relay them into the VoIP-based SP network via their own UNI.
 A VASP may relay calls similar to a reseller or may itself originate calls from a call center or automated function on behalf of one or more customers.
-For the purposes of this report, the “UNI” will refer to the interface between the customer networks or devices and the originating SP network and not any upstream interfaces between the customer and any indirect users that may be the ultimate source of calls received by the originating SP.
+For the purposes of this report, the “UNI” will refer to the interface between the customer networks or devices and the originating SP network and not any upstream interfaces between the customer and any indirect end users that may be the ultimate source of calls received by the originating SP.
+This is a further disaggregation of the UNI security model presented, for example, in [Ref 7] that presents the end user as synonymous with the subscriber or customer entity.
 Note that there is a separate class of call flows where the “originating SP” for the purposes of SHAKEN Identity header population receives a call over an NNI from another service provider.
 This is discussed in section 5.3.

 Figure 5-1: User-to-Network Interface in context of SHAKEN